The Abelian Sandpile Model on Fractal Graphs: Periodicity

-It is clear that this actually does define an equivalence relation.
-So we take the equivalence class of $Id_r^m$, which is the identity element of $\cC_m$, and name it $N_n$.
-Since the equivalence class of the identity element is always a normal subgroup of the original group, $\cC_m \mod N_n$ is well defined.
+Let $N_n$ denote the equivalence class of~$\idr$, which is the identity element of~$\cC_m$.
+Since the equivalence class of the identity element is always a normal subgroup of the original group, ${\cC_m \mod N_n}$ is well defined.
 Thus we have